LIGHTSPEED COMMERCE INC. (NYSE: LSPD) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Lightspeed Commerce Inc.

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Lightspeed Commerce Inc. (“Lightspeed”) (: LSPD) between September 11, 2020 and September 28, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Lightspeed Commerce Inc. ("Lightspeed") (NYSE: LSPD) between September 11, 2020 and September 28, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the New York Eastern District Court and alleges violations of §§11 and 15 of the Securities Act of 1933 and §§ 10(b) and 20(a) of the Securities Exchange Act of 1934.

 If you purchased Lightspeed Commerce Inc. securities, and/or would like to discuss your legal rights and options, please visit Lightspeed Commerce Inc.Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].